raspberrypi/documentation/hardware/sense-hat/README.md

 1. Ensure your apt package list is up to date:

+    ```bash
     sudo apt-get update
+    ```

-2. Next, install the sense-hat package, which will ensure the kernel is up to date, enable I2C and install the necessary libraries and programs:
+1. Next, install the sense-hat package, which will ensure the kernel is up to date, enable I2C and install the necessary libraries and programs:

+    ```bash
     sudo apt-get install sense-hat
+    ```

-3. The python-sense-hat library requires pillow to be installed in order to work under Python 3:
+1. The python-sense-hat library requires pillow to be installed in order to work under Python 3:

+    ```bash
+    sudo apt-get install python3-pip
     sudo pip-3.2 install pillow
+    ```

-4. Finally, a reboot may be required if I2C was disabled or the kernel was not up to date prior to the install:
+1. Finally, a reboot may be required if I2C was disabled or the kernel was not up to date prior to the install:

+    ```bash
-        sudo shutdown -r now
+    sudo reboot
+    ```

 ## Software overview

-After installation, example code can be found under /usr/src/sense-hat/examples.
+After installation, example code can be found under `/usr/src/sense-hat/examples`.

 These can be copied to the user's home directory by running `cp /usr/src/sense-hat/examples ~/ -a`.